Testing and Combining Transient Spectral Classification Tools on 4MOST-like Blended Spectra: SNe Ia Fits and contaminant Origins

 \section{SNe Ia Fits and contaminant Origins}

-Fig. \ref{Ia fits} shows how the SN Ia input spectra are being fit by each classifier.
-In each case the darker green bars indicate the good SN Ia classifications.
-The lighter green bars indicate SN Ia classifications below the quality threshold and non-SN Ia bars indicate all of the misclassifications.
+Fig. \ref{Ia fits} shows how the SN Ia input spectra are being fit by each classifier, based on the subclass of the best-fitting template.
+In each case the green bars indicate the good SN Ia classification bins.
+Non-SN Ia bars of various colours indicate all of the misclassifications.
 In all three classifiers we investigate we see the same effects of moving from using redshift priors to not.

 There is a shift in successfully classified SNe Ia from the Ia-norm class into other SN Ia and SN Ia-pec subclasses.
 Additionally the number of SNe Ia incorrectly classified as non-SNe Ia can be seen in the non-green bars universally increasing in height.
 Boths of these effects serve to diminish the SN Ia classification rate without redshifts.